 UV light can speed up the germination process for starting seeds when grown indoors.
 As growers transplant seedlings to more intense light sources, UV strengthens the plants, better preparing them for high intensity light.
 Transplanting seedlings from low intensity lighting to high intensity lighting can shock or slow the plant’s growth.
 This is especially true when moving young plants from indoor to outdoor.
 Exposure to UV in the early stages of plant growth reduces shock time and speeds up the production process.

 Further research is being done on the effects of UV on different strains, cannabinoids and other elements of cannabis.

 Yes, UV has benefits for plant growth, but it can still cause damage to plants and humans if not used properly.

 Do not expect to enhance your plant growth by going out and purchasing a sun tanning lamp.
 Sun tanning lamps provide a lot of UV and human skin can only be exposed to them for short periods of time.
-Exposing plants to that much UV can kill them quickly.
+Exposing plants to that much UV can quickly kill them.

-How Do I Get UV Lights for My Plants?
+How Do I Get UV Light for My Plants?

 Want to give your indoor garden the UV light it needs?
 Look for a local HORTILUX retailer near you and buy grow lights for your indoor plants today.